Meihua International Medical T - GuruFocus.com

 PR Newswire

 YANGZHOU, China, Feb.
-8, 2023 /PRNewswire/ -- Meihua International Medical Technologies Co., Ltd. ("MHUA" or the "Company") (NASDAQ: MHUA), a reputable manufacturer and provider of Class I, II and III disposable medical devices with operating subsidiaries in China, today announced the Company will seek to explore the application of ChatGPT technologies to develop online health consultation services and is now actively laying out the research and development of related facilities application and technology platforms.
+15, 2023 /PRNewswire/ -- Meihua International Medical Technologies Co., Ltd. ("MHUA" or the "Company") (NASDAQ: MHUA), a reputable manufacturer and provider of Class I, II and III disposable medical devices with operating subsidiaries in China, today announced the Company has built up a team to lead the research and development of a robotic surgical system and efforts to apply for approval for production launch.
+The Company plans to engage in the design of a surgical robotic assisted surgery ("RAS") system and the integration of related software and hardware.

-In recent years the Company has been continuously exploring the application of intelligent content and data generation technologies to help accelerate the development of online AI health consultation services that often involves collection and analysis of unstructured texts.
+An RAS system generally consists of one or more arms that are controlled by the surgeon, a master controller or console, and which use a sensory system providing feedback to the user.
+RAS enables remote surgery that combines elements of robotics and telecommunications such as high-speed data connections and elements of management information systems.
+Most domestic robotics companies are in the midstream, designing their own robotic systems, integrating hardware and software, often buying core components from abroad.

-MHUA will seek to cooperate with research centers in the field and conduct in-depth analysis on the possible application and expansion of ChatGPT related technologies in the Company's endeavors to develop its online AI health consultation services.
+The Company sees great market potential for RAS systems in China.
+With a huge and aging population but limited medical resources that are allocated unevenly across the country, the significant gap in medical resources in different areas gives rise to a pressing need for medical RAS systems that could potentially help in completing complex surgical operations in a more intelligent, safe and efficient manner while reducing the uneven distribution of medical resources and help medical staff more easily to master operation skills to alleviate their workload.

 About Meihua International Medical Technologies Co., Ltd.